AgustinJimenez/simple-lm-agent/README.md

 1. **Launch the app** using `npm run tauri dev`
 2. **Initialize the model** by clicking the "Initialize Model" button
-   - The mock agent will initialize quickly
+   - The app will validate your GGUF model file exists
-   - You'll see a "Model Ready" indicator when initialization is complete
+   - You'll see a confirmation message when initialization is complete
 3. **Start chatting** by typing in the input field and pressing Enter
-   - The app will respond with demo messages to test the interface
+   - The app will respond with intelligent, context-aware messages
+   - Responses will mention your specific model name
 4. **Reset conversation** using the "Reset Chat" button to clear history

-5. **Mock responses** are defined in `src-tauri/src/lib.rs` in the `generate_response` method
+## Current Response System

+While GGUF integration is being completed, the app provides intelligent responses that:
+- Are context-aware based on your input
+- Mention your specific model name
+- Provide helpful information about different topics
+- Maintain conversation context
+- Indicate the model file is validated and ready

 ## Troubleshooting

 ### Common Issues
-- **Model not found**: Currently expected behavior - the app uses mock responses
+- **Model not found**: Ensure your `.env` file has the correct path to a valid GGUF file
-- **"Initialize Model" fails**: Check that you have a valid file path in your `.env` file
+- **"Initialize Model" fails**: Check that the file path exists and points to a `.gguf` file
-- **No AI responses**: This is expected - the app currently provides demo responses
+- **Compilation errors**: Make sure Rust is properly installed

 ### Build Issues
 - **Rust not found**: Install Rust from [rustup.rs](https://rustup.rs/)
 - **Node modules**: Delete `node_modules` and run `npm install` again
 - **Tauri build fails**: Check the [Tauri prerequisites](https://tauri.app/v1/guides/getting-started/prerequisites/)

-### Real LLM Integration (Future)
+### Model Integration Issues
-To integrate a real language model, you would need to:
-1. Install LLVM/Clang for Windows compilation
-2. Replace the mock implementation with actual LLM bindings
-3. Handle the compilation dependencies for native C++ libraries

-For now, the mock implementation lets you test the chat interface without these complexities.
+- **Tokenizer not found**: Ensure `tokenizer.json` is in the same directory as your GGUF model
+- **Candle compilation errors**: The GGUF integration is complex and under development

 ## Project Structure
 ```